syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/Download-And-Installation/Windows.md

 ---
 layout: post
 title: Download and Installation in Windows | Xamarin.Android | Syncfusion
-description: Download and Installation in Windows
+description: This section provides information on how to download and install Syncfusion Xamarin.Android Controls on Windows.
 platform: Xamarin.Android
 control: Download and Installation
 documentation: ug
 ---

-# Windows
+# Installing Xamarin.Android Controls in Windows

 ## Download directly from website